tranju664/sonarqube-installation-ubuntu/README.md

 # Pre-Requisite
-Check the Compatible version SONAR version with java version as a pre-requisite install unzip
+Check the Compatible version SONAR version with java version as a pre-requisite and install unzip